-We are also delighted that wildlife presenter and adventurer Steve Backshall, has joined the Trust as a patron and an ambassador to our No Limits? campaign.
+We are also delighted that wildlife presenter and adventurer Steve Backshall, has joined the Trust as a patron and an ambassador to the No Limits? campaign.

-Below Steve writes about his experiences diving with sharks and why it is vital that we control shark fishing now – No Limits?
+Below Steve writes about his experiences diving with sharks and why it is vital that we end uncontrolled shark fishing now – No Limits?
 No Future!